bbauska/UC-Davis-JS-Basics/readme.md

   alt="Inspect console docking button to bottom of screen." />
 <!-- ![](./images/media/image54.png){width="5.0in" height="3.071581364829396in"} -->

-Right now, it&apos;s on the right but I could put it on the left or I could put it on the bottom.
-I want it on the bottom in this case.
+<p>Right now, it&apos;s on the right but I could put it on the left or I could
+put it on the bottom.
+I want it on the bottom in this case.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 55. inspect console dock to bottom (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->